cjdbarlow/Part-One/metabolism.md

       * Non-specific plasma cholinesterase
       * RBC esterase

+* The mnemonic **OIL RIG: Oxidation Is Loss, Reduction Is Gain** can be used to remember the direction of electron transfer in oxidation and reduction reactions.

 ####CYP450 System
 CYP450 enzymes are:
 * A superfamily of enzymes vital in drug metabolism
-* Named after the wavelength of light they absorb when:
+* Named after the wavelength of light they absorb when reduced and combined with carbon monoxide
-  * Reduced
-  * Combined with CO
 * Located in:
   * Liver
   Endoplasmic reticulum of hepatocytes.